What is Stockfish?

 Grinding the Fishes Into Flakes or Bones

 In addition to breaking up the fish into portions, stockfish producers can grind them into flakes or bones.
 This process involves converting the fish into smaller, more manageable pieces that can easily be incorporated into various culinary creations.

 Grinding the fish into flakes reduces the Stockfish into fine, powdery particles.
 These flakes are typically used as a seasoning or flavour enhancer in soups, stews, and sauces.
 The flakes are known for their intense flavour, which can add depth and richness to any meal.
-There are many different grind sizes available, ranging from coarse to fine, depending on personal preferences.

 On the other hand, grinding the fish into bones involves crushing the Stockfish into tiny bone fragments.
 These bone pieces can enrich broths or stocks, providing a natural source of umami flavour.
 The bones are packed with nutrients and minerals, making them a valuable addition to any rich and flavorful base recipe.

 Grinding the fish into flakes or bones offers several benefits for producers and consumers.
 Firstly, it allows for better utilization of the entire fish, minimizing waste and maximizing the product’s value.
 Additionally, the smaller size of the flakes or bones makes them easier to store, transport, and incorporate into recipes.

 Once the Stockfish has been ground into flakes or bones, the next step is salting.
 This helps to preserve the fish and enhance its flavour.
 Salting also helps draw out some moisture from the fish, making it easier to package and store for extended periods.
 Finally, salting can also help to reduce spoilage, allowing producers to offer a high-quality product to their customers.